MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/FailoverClusters.md

 cluster.

 ### [Add-ClusterGenericServiceRole](./Add-ClusterGenericServiceRole.md)
-Configures high availability for a service that was not originally designed to run in a failover cluster.
+Configures high availability for a service that wasn't originally designed to run in a failover cluster.

 ### [Add-ClusterGroup](./Add-ClusterGroup.md)